 Hi!
 My name is Evelia Benoit.
-I am the ESL specialist at Creekview Elementary This is my second year with Tomball ISD, and I can't wait to build students' English vocabulary and comprehension.
+I am the ESL instructional Coach at Creekview Elementary This is my fourth year with Tomball ISD, and I can't wait to build students' English Academic Sucess!
+I am proud to be at Creekview Elementary and have my children attend here as well.

-I have taught bilingual English/Spanish in 4th, 3rd, & 2nd grade for 10 years prior to coming to Tomball ISD.
+I have taught bilingual (English/Spanish) in 4th grade, 3rd grade, 2nd grade & 5th SSI in Klein ISD for 10 years prior to coming to Tomball ISD.

 General information about the ESL Program offered at Creekview